Richard Rosenquist Brandell appointed Wallenberg Clinical Scholar

-Richard Rosenquist Brandell, Uppsala University/SciLifeLab, Platform Director for Diagnostics Development and Head of Facility for Clinical Genomics Uppsala, has been appointed Wallenberg Clinical Scholar by The Kut and Alice Wallenberg foundation.
+Richard Rosenquist Brandell, Uppsala University/SciLifeLab, Platform Director for Diagnostics Development and Head of Unit for Clinical Genomics Uppsala, has been appointed Wallenberg Clinical Scholar by The Kut and Alice Wallenberg foundation.

 As a Wallenberg Clinical Scholar, Richard Rosenquist Brandell will use the infrastructure for large-scale investigation of cells and their genetic material at SciLifeLab to systematically study blood cancer cells from different groups of patients and stages of the disease.
 The goal is to understand why some cancer cells more or less lie dormant, while others grow aggressively and why do some cancer cells die from chemotherapy, while others spread unhindered despite treatment.
 An important aim of the project is to provide better prognoses for those affected.